openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/IPCKit/cj-apis-rpc.md

 # ohos.rpc

-This module provides inter-process communication (IPC) capabilities, including intra-device IPC (based on Binder driver) and inter-device IPC (RPC, based on soft bus driver).
+This module provides inter-process communication capabilities, including intra-device inter-process communication (IPC) and inter-device inter-process communication (RPC).
+The former is based on the Binder driver, while the latter is based on the soft bus driver.

 ## Importing the Module